journalprivacyconfidentiality/jpc-docs/sop/02_SOP_latex_galley.md

 - when moving from copy-editing to production, double-check that Abstract, Title, Keywords, Grant numbers are in sync between document and metadata.

 ## Creating the final galleys
+- do this only once Lars has moved the submission to production in OJS.
 `Galley` is the term used for the PDF that will show up in the final, published form.
 It differs from the copy-edited form only in minor details:
 - ensure that `jpcfinal.cls` is being used
 - make sure the DOI suffix ( `jpc.`) is followed by the manuscript number, e.g. `jpc.999` in the pdf document.
 The top of the LaTeX should read (jpc suffix is added automatically)